rickb777/sqlgen2/docs/tags.md

 | ondelete | string        | one of "cascade", "delete", "restrict", "set default", "set null" |

 For string tags, you need to surround the value in single quotes if it contains any spaces.
 For example, `sql:"check: 'age >= 18'"`.
 You don't need quotes if there aren't any spaces.

+Marking a field to be a natural key is the same as adding a single-column unique index.
+A common pattern is to define a natural key based on the business properties of the field (for example all email addresses in a table are unique and provide normative identity), and also provide a surrogate key for the primary key using an int64 (or similar) as the internal identity.
+Natural keys often make inferior foreign keys; surrogate keys are usually better.

 ## Indexes